 Founder & Artistic Director

-Upcoming highlights of 2018-2019 include a new production of La Bohème at Finger Lakes Opera, Beethoven's 9th Symphony with the Geneseo Symphony Orchestra and Festival Singers, as well as a return to Spain where Maestro Floriano will lead the Geneseo Chamber Singers in concerts in Madrid, Burgos, Zaragoza, and Barcelona.
+Upcoming highlights of 2021 include a new production of The Barber of Seville this summer.
+In 2019, Floriano conducted Beethoven's 9th Symphony with the Geneseo Symphony Orchestra and Festival Singers and returned to Spain to lead the Geneseo Chamber Singers in concerts in Madrid, Burgos, Zaragoza, and Barcelona.
 Of a recent performance of Louise Farrenc's Symphony No. 1 with the Rochester Chamber Orchestra, music critic David Raymond wrote… “Floriano and the RCO presented this rare piece splendidly and with such palpable enthusiasm that you'd think it had been in the musicians' repertoire for years.
 The tempos were well judged, and the music practically leaped into the Hochstein Performance Hall."

 Recent guest conducting engagements include the philharmonic orchestras of Buffalo and Rochester as well as the Geneseo Symphony Orchestra.
 Floriano spent nine seasons at the Brevard Summer Music Festival as resident conductor for this renowned orchestral training institute where he led the Brevard Symphony Orchestra as well as the top student orchestra, and also served as assistant conductor/chorus master of the Janiec Opera Company.
 He has also served as the director of the Conductor’s Institute at Opera Viva! in Verona, Italy.
 His imagination and commitment to family programming includes original productions integrating music history with contemporary culture such as his trilogy of original children’s concerts based upon John Williams’s music from the Harry Potter motion picture series.
 His reputation as an innovator and an expert at training musicians of all ages has been recognized by the League of American Orchestras.
 Additionally, Dr. Floriano has published an article on the life and work of Jerome Kern in the Encyclopedia of Broadway and American Culture.

-Floriano is currently chair of the Department of Music and director of choral activities at the State University of New York at Geneseo where he received the coveted SUNY Chancellor's Award for Excellence in Scholarship and Creative Activity.
+Recently named a SUNY Distinguished service Professorship by the SUNY Board of Trustees, Floriano is chair of the Department of Music and director of choral activities at the State University of New York at Geneseo where he received the coveted SUNY Chancellor's Award for Excellence in Scholarship and Creative Activity.
 Other conducting positions have included fellowships at the Aspen Summer Music Festival and the Oregon Bach Festival, resident conductor at the Brevard Music Center and co-artistic director of Mercury Opera Rochester.
 Floriano and his wife, Joan, who is also a musician and performer, make their home in western New York.